zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 - It asks for demographic information at the end, but you can opt out of that if you don't feel comfortable.
 - Let me know if you have any issues accessing the quiz.
 ---
+background-image: url(images/wheels/ww8-unh.png)
+background-size: cover

+???

+Now that we've taken this quiz again, let's take another look at the wellness wheel.
+- First of all, I want to communicate that perfection on the wheel is impossible, and that's OK.
+- That being said, were there any surprises?
+Did it bring up any questions?

+---
+background-image: url(images/NewYearOprah.png)
+background-size: cover
+???

+This quote by Oprah seems to capture the fact that our society seems to express that the only acceptable time to think about ourselves and to make goals is:
+- On either New Year's Eve or New Year's Day,
+- probably while either drunk or hungover.
+- I think that's bullshit.
+- Spending a day setting goals and then a year living your life is a recipe for failure every year.
+- Society tells us over and over that we are broken and not enough, and then tries to sell us a quick fix, or a momentary distraction.
+- We are capable of thinking more clearly and acting with more purpose than that.
+- We can be more mindful about our careers and lives than that.
+---
 class: img-caption
 #
 ![smart](images/smart-goals.png)